acidanthera/VoodooPS2/README.md

 ### Change Log:

+2012-10-12
+- Add capability to make custom keyboard maps.
+Both ps2 to ps2 scan code mapping and ps2 to apple mapping is available by creating a simple table in Info.plist.
+Eventually, I'll write a wiki explaining how custom keyboard maps work.
+- Implement option in Info.plist to control how the sleep button works.
+By setting SleepPressTime (expressed in milliseconds) to something other than zero, you can control how long the user must press the sleep button before the laptop enters sleep.
+Proper function here depends on the scan code being an auto-repeat scan code.
+So, if you assign a sleep time with the normal scan code table, you will have to press Fn+F1 for the time, then release (because it doesn't repeat).
+This is primarily for use in conjunction with remapping the keyboard.
+If you wanted to swap the Fn+Fkeys with Fkeys, for example, your sleep button would become F1.
+Since it is very easy to hit F1 by accident (while reaching for Esc), you can use this option to keep from invoking the sleep function accidentally.

 2012-10-11
 - Fix problem with WiFi key (again).
 I had it fixed once, but evidently regressed at some point.